 - A full transcription of the 1891 Census of the Huntingdon Registration District (RG12/1237) in which Brampton was enumerated, and which took place on 5th April 1891, is available as fiche set C9.

-- All the above emntioned fiche sets are available from the Huntingdonshire FHS.
+- All the above emntioned fiche sets are available from the Cambridgeshire and Huntingdonshire FHS.

 - OS Grid Square TL 216707.

 - The Church of St Mary Magdalene or St Mary the Virgin (as it was once called), consists of a chancel with a north vestry, nave, north aisle, south aisle, west tower and north and south porches.
 The walls are of rubble with stone dressing, except those of the tower and west walls of the aisle which are of ashlar.